 Before you visit a rooftop bar in NYC

-- Most rooftop bars in New York operate on a seasonal schedule or shift to a heated indoor format in winter.
-Check the hotel's website for current hours before visiting.
+- Most rooftop bars in New York operate on a seasonal schedule and may close or move indoors between November and March.
+Check the hotel's website before visiting.

-- Dress codes are enforced at some venues, particularly Top of The Standard and The Roof at Viceroy.
+- Dress codes are enforced at several of these venues, particularly Top of The Standard and The Roof at Viceroy.
 Smart casual is a safe baseline.

 Our Picks